 - Speed processing showed the strongest and most durable effects

-This study, published in journals including JAMA and Alzheimer's & Dementia, provides the strongest evidence that targeted cognitive training works.
+This study, published in journals including JAMA and Alzheimer's & Dementia, provides the strongest evidence that targeted puzzle practice works.

 Working Memory Training